-- 50 PIECES INCLUDED: Dog first aid includes gauze, antiseptic towlettes, sting relief, tweezers, and much more.
+- 50 PIECES INCLUDED: Dog first aid kit includes gauze, antiseptic towelettes, sting relief, tweezers, and much more.
 Please see product description for more details of the exact contents

-- GREAT FOR EVERY ADVENTURE: Don't worry about your doggy getting injured on your next hike; be prepared with this medical kit.
+- GREAT FOR EVERY ADVENTURE: Don't worry about your doggy getting injured on your next hike - be prepared with this medical kit.
 Includes a first aid book to troubleshoot emergencies

-- PORTABLE AND TRAVEL FRIENDLY PET FIRST AID KIT: Portable pet first aid kit is travel friendly and easy to store; slip it in your car or your backpack.
+- PORTABLE AND TRAVEL FRIENDLY PET FIRST AID KIT: Portable pet first aid kit is travel friendly and easy to store: slip it in your car or your backpack.
 Hook closure allows kit to be hung from door, hook or tree when opened, and features an integrated bottle opener

-- ORGANISED SPACIOUS COMPARTMENTS: Dog first aid kit has 3 mesh compartments and 1 exterior zipper pocket
+- ORGANISED SPACIOUS COMPARTMENTS: Dog first aid kit has three interior mesh compartments and 1 exterior zipper pocket to keep everything organised

 Your Cocker spaniel will enjoy running with you providing that you introduce him to the activity gradually and carefully.